fawda123/SFbaytrends/README.md

 * `modssta.RData` Nested model data for all stations evaluating log-chl by different combinations of smoothers for season, time

-* `sta32.RData` Nested model data for station 32 evaluationg log-chl by different combinations of smoothers for season, time, salnity
+* `sta32.RData` Nested model data for station 32 evaluationg log-chl by different combinations of smoothers for season, time, salinity